TAMM: Tensor Algebra for Many-body Methods: TAMM FRAMEWORK

 TAMM provides a flexible infrastructure for describing tensor objects using the general notion of an \boldit{index space} (simply an index range) that is used to describe the size of each dimension.
-TAMM also employs tiling capabilities where users can define arbitrary or fixed size tiling over \boldit{index spaces} to construct \boldit{tiled index spaces} to represent a blocked representation of a tensor.
-This allows tensors to be constructed as a set of smaller blocks of data that are indexed by the Cartesian product of the number of tiles on each dimension.
-This notion of tiling enables efficient data distribution and efficient tensor operations (i.e., tensor contractions) that can better leverage the underlying hardware by utilizing available cache system as well as the execution modules (i.e., GPUs, CPUs etc.).
+TAMM also employs tiling capabilities\textblack{,} where users can define arbitrary or fixed size tiling over \boldit{index spaces} to construct \boldit{tiled index spaces} to represent a blocked representation of a tensor.
+This allows tensors to be constructed as a set of smaller blocks of data indexed by the Cartesian product of the number of tiles on each dimension.
+This notion of tiling enables efficient data distribution and efficient tensor operations (such as tensor contractions) that can better leverage the underlying hardware by utilizing the available cache system as well as the execution modules (i.e., GPUs \textblack{and} CPUs).
 TAMM's flexible tiling capabilities provide crucial support for load balancing and making effective trade-offs over data communication and efficient computation.
-These optimizations will be detailed in the next subsection, where we describe the data communication and execution of tensor operations.
+These optimizations will be detailed in \textblack{Subsection \ref{sec:tensor_dist}}, where we describe the data communication and execution of tensor operations.